bapalto/birdsong-keras/README.md

 sudo pip install tensorflow-gpu sudo pip install keras
 ```
-The code is tested under Python 2.7. with TensorFlow backend, NVidia Titan X 12GB GPU.
+The code is tested under Python 2.7. with TensorFlow (GPU) 1.0.0a0 and Keras 1.1.1. backend, NVidia Titan X 12GB GPU.

 If you use TensorFlow as a backend you should set
 ```